-Developing and implementing successful PBL arrangement requires a different skillset, than that required for contracting for transactional product support.
+Developing and implementing successful PBL arrangement requires a different skillset than that required for contracting for transactional product support.
 Critics suggest, perhaps rightly, that PBL arrangements can be more challenging to develop and manage than the more traditional transactional contracts.
-Specifically, the acquisition workforce often does not have a thorough understanding of how to structure contracts with the appropriate the incentives, penalties, and the contract types to motivate industry to provide superior support, while reducing costs.
+Specifically, the acquisition workforce often does not have a thorough understanding of how to select a contract type or structure contracts with the appropriate incentives and penalties to motivate industry to provide superior support while reducing costs.
 Accordingly, the acquisition workforce must be trained in the appropriate use of PBL contracts, and how to structure them with suitable metrics and incentives to achieve program objectives.